Best Bible Commentary Series: The Top 50

 hebrews commentary cover

-most sections of this New Testament series read like sermons, which is likely where MacArthur refined his explanations of the text; MacArthur is controversial in some circles, so tier three seems fitting overall, but those devoted to his teaching will surely place it higherSee on
+Most sections of this series read like sermons.
+He is controversial to some, so tier three seems fitting, but those devoted to his teaching will surely place it higher.

 Mentor